integreat-io/integreat-transformers/README.md

 using the data directly.

 **Reverse:** An array will be joined, either by concatinating strings or joining arrays.
 When concatinating string, the `sep` or `sepPath` character will be used as a separator.
 If not an array, the value will be returned untouched.

 If `sep` is an array, the first value will be used for joining.

 In a flipped mutation object, the direction of this transformer is also flipped.

+### `stateName`

+Returns the English name of the state for an ISO 3166-2 code, e.g. `'US-NY'` becomes `'New York'` and `'CA-QC'` becomes `'Quebec'`.
+The code is case-insensitive and surrounding whitespace is ignored.

+US states, the District of Columbia and the US territories are supported, as well as Canadian provinces and territories.
+Other countries may be added on request.

+The code must include the country, so a bare `'NY'` gives `undefined`.
+As do unknown codes and non-string values.

+In reverse, it does the opposite and returns the full ISO 3166-2 code for a state name, e.g. `'New York'` becomes `'US-NY'`.
+Case, accents, punctuation, and extra whitespace are ignored, periods are dropped, and `&` matches `and`, so `'québec'` gives `'CA-QC'`, `'US Virgin Islands'` gives `'US-VI'`, and `'newfoundland & labrador'` gives `'CA-NL'`.
+Unknown names give `undefined`.

+In a flipped mutation object, the direction of this transformer is also flipped.

 ### `string`